DelazJ/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

       :align: center

 #.
 Edit its :guilabel:`highway` value to be ``secondary``
-#.
-Exit edit mode and save your edits
+#. |saveEdits| Save your edits and exit edit mode
 #.
 Open the :guilabel:`Attribute Table` and note that the value has
-   been updated in the attributes table and therefore in the source data
+   been updated in the attribute table and therefore in the source data

 |moderate| |FA| Setting Form Field Types